Kryptos/ErrorHandler/README.md

 ErrorHandler
 =======

-Kryptos/ErrorHandler servers is an easy to use composer package that serves as a beautiful error handler.
+Kryptos/ErrorHandler is an easy to use composer package that serves as a beautiful error handler.

 Setup